 Working from home means fewer distractions; this allows you to deeply concentrate on those big projects and planning activities or take a step back to think about the big picture goals away from the office.

 If you have a huge workload and are being asked to do more and more, it is usually not a good career move to keep saying no and using the reason you are too overworked.

 The best approach is to say yes, it is possible, but which of my current tasks will be deprioritized or delegated to others to make space for this task.

 No matter how productive you are, there will always be more work to fill up the space you have managed to free up in your working day.

-How do I know the details of my sleeping habits, because I have a Fitbit Ionic that gives me valuable insights and measures my sleep quality, sleep zones and duration?
+How do I know my sleeping habits’ details because I have a Fitbit Ionic that gives me valuable insights and measures my sleep quality, sleep zones, and duration?

 So despite being a night person, I actually rest a lot better and need less sleep when I go to bed early.

 Experiment with your sleep patterns and see what works for you.
-Try a Fitbit smartwatch it will help you learn about you.
+Try a Fitbit smartwatch; it will help you learn about yourself.